 Measurement approaches: 360-degree feedback, motives and values assessments, and situational judgment evaluations.

-Common Pitfalls When Measuring Leadership Performance
+Common Mistakes in Measuring Leadership Performance

 Conclusion